ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

   same biases when making future decisions.
 - **Was it trained on a small dataset?** It might *over-fit* to that dataset - if you've only shown it cats, it's not going to know what a dog is.
+- Give machines tasks that machines are good at, like following straightforward rules and give people tasks that people are good at, like
-- Don't let it be the final arbiter.
-It can augment your decision-making, but make sure that it's easy to override.
+- Don't let it be the final arbiter of all decisions.
 - Keep an eye out for errors and bias.
 - Be transparent about the data it's trained on, and revisit it if necessary.